akkabin/vamp-dist/docs/build-experimental.md

 ```

 ** WARNING ** The docker run commands will take quite some time to complete.
 A good time to get some coffee and maybe update some of the documentation or write some new tests.

+## Applications
+Currently, there are three applications supported:

+- vamp-cli
+- vamp-core
+- vamp-pulse

+Still under development:

+- vamp-router

+## Supported packages

+The following packaging commands are supported through sbt:

+[Tested]

+- universal:packageZipTarball
+- debian:packageBin
+- rpm:packageBin

+[To be developed / tested]
+- universal:packageOsxDmg
+- docker:publishLocal

+If a specific command can be run successful depends on the platform you are using.
+For Linux packages, a Linux machine is required; for the OS X, a Mac is needed.

+## Debian
+Create your own Debian machine, by using the scripts in ansible/playbooks/vamp-debian-build.

+First you need to setup your vagrant environment for this.
+See the `ansible/README.md`

+### Build vamp-cli
+`cd vamp-dist/cli`

+`sbt debian:packageBin`

+The .deb package can be found in the `target` directory